yft22/sec-gate-oidc/libs/pcscd-client/README.md

 Each command should have:

-* **uid**: [mandatory] information use to identify command within your config
+* **uid**: [mandatory] information used to identify command within your config
-* **group**: [optional] use to class command in config. pscsc-test command use --group=xx to only execute command from a given group. (default:0)
+* **group**: [optional] used to class command in config. pscsc-test command use --group=xx to only execute command from a given group. (default:0)
 * **action**: [mandatory]
   * **read**: read one/multiple blocs
   * **write** read one/multiple blocs
   * **trailer**: write access control bit and authentication keys for a given sector.
 * **sec**: [optional] With Mifare/classic sector is map to 4 blocks also (sec:1,block:1) is equivalent to (block:5).
 Some token as NFC/type-2 requires a sector index. (default:0)
 * **blk**: [mandatory] block index for read and write commands.
 * **len**: [mandatory/read, optional/write] specify amount of data to read.
-With write action, 'len' is the maximum of data written, any remaining input is silently ignored. *Warning: it is application responsibility to provided a buffer big enough to hold read data.*
+With write action, 'len' is the maximum of data written, any remaining input is silently ignored. *Warning: it is the application responsibility to provide a buffer big enough to hold read data.*
-* **value**: [mandatory for write/trailer] provide information to write on the scard.
+* **value**: [mandatory for write/trailer] provides information to write on the scard.
 The information may by provided in hexa or ascii form.
 Warning: depending on token/scard model writable size diverge.
-Mifare only support 0x10,0x20,x30 value length.
+Mifare only supports 0x10,0x20,x30 value length.
 Last bloc written with trailer command is reserved for access control bits/keys.

 ## Trailer